 Certain scanners will have the option right out of the box, to increase contrast/brightness.
 The combination of this will remove the gray background.
 Just increasing the contrast to a certain amount will be enough to remove the grayish regions.

-While doing this we have to watch out the color pages as the contrast on the colors will also be increased.
+While doing this we have to watch out for the color pages as the contrast on the colors will also be increased.

 Remove Gray Background after Scanning